Your Ultimate Guide To Using Research Databases

-To a lot of students that probably seems weird, but remember, you shouldn’t have the same issues within a library research database that you might have with Google.
-On Google, if your search hate group there is a good chance that bunch of irrelevant items come up.
+To a lot of students that probably seems weird, but remember, you shouldn't have the same issues within a library research database that you might have with Google.
+On Google, if your search hate group, there is a good chance that bunch of irrelevant items come up.
 Unless you type the statement, “What is a hate group?”
 You might get some less than stellar returns, and even some links to some hate group websites.
-That’s obviously no fun unless you were researching and looking to stumble upon actual hate group websites.
+That's no fun unless you were researching and looking to stumble upon actual hate group websites.

 With research databases, on the other hand, you are not browsing the entirety of the world wide web, so you don't have to ask your database questions.

-In fact, you want to Be As Succinct As Possible
+You Want To Be As Succinct As Possible

-If I wanted to find other terms to use for hate groups I could search for those, I could look up specific hate groups in the database after being more familiar with hate groups which would help me greatly as I am writing my research.
-As you do more research you are bound to find better search terms and even more content.
+If I wanted to find other terms to use for hate groups, I could search for those.
+I could look up specific hate groups in the database after being more familiar with hate groups, which would help me greatly as I am writing my research.
+As you do more research, you are bound to find better search terms and even more content.
 Keep searching within your databases.

-2. Get Restrictive
+2. Get Restrictive When Using Research Databases

 Make Sure You Are Only Looking At Peer Reviewed Articles

 The first thing you should do is make sure that you are only looking at scholarly, peer-reviewed articles––especially if you are writing a literature review or your professor calls for this.
 Sometimes, using things like magazine articles and newspapers are okay, but for the most part, you want to fill your paper with scholarly articles.
-Databases usually don’t check this off automatically, so there is a good chance that your results include articles that aren’t peer-reviewed when you first make a search request.
+Databases usually don't check this off automatically, so there is a good chance that your results include pieces that aren't peer-reviewed when you first make a search request.
 Tick this box and watch your potential sources dwindle (in a good way!)

 Use Boolean Operators

-When I am using research databases I adore boolean operators.
+When I am using research databases, I adore boolean operators.
 These are three shortcuts that can help drastically reduce or widen your search results.
-Once you understand them they can be powerful research tools.
+Once you understand them, they can be powerful research tools.

-- OR: This is an expanding boolean operator, I don’t use this one as much in my research because it can expand the search results too much.
-Let’s go back to my example of hate groups.
+This is an expanding boolean operator.
+I don't use this one as much in my research because it can expand the search results too much.
+Let's go back to my example of hate groups.
 Maybe I want to look up different types of hate groups.
-So I might name a hate group, as my original phrase and decide that I don’t get enough results from that.
-Then I might decide to make the boolean phrase “Hate Group #1” OR “Hate Group #2” This will show me articles that include both of the hate groups in the article, but it will also show me articles just about Hate Group #1 OR just about Hate Group #2.
+So I might name a hate group, as my original phrase and decide that I don't get enough results from that.
+Then I might choose to make the boolean phrase “Hate Group #1” OR “Hate Group #2” This will show me articles that include both of the hate groups in the article, but it will also show me articles just about Hate Group #1 OR just about Hate Group #2.

-- NOT: This is another restrictive operator, but it is not nearly as restrictive as AND.
-So say, I had a hate group that I didn’t want to learn about.
-I could essentially make the boolean phrase “Hate groups” NOT “Hate Group #3.”
+This is another restrictive operator, but it is not nearly as restrictive as AND.
+So say, I had a hate group that I didn't want to learn about.
+I could make the boolean phrase “Hate groups” NOT “Hate Group #3.”
 This means that I will not be shown any articles that include Hate Group #3 in the article.
 Depending on how closely related your words are you could end up excluding more than you think, so be careful when you are setting up this boolean operator.

 Check out this library guide from MIT that does an excellent job at teaching you all about boolean operators, probably better than I ever could.

-Restrict The Years You Look At
+Restrict The Years You Look At In Research Databases

-Academia has changed a lot over the years and sometimes you just don’t want to include certain years in your analysis.
+Academia has changed a lot over the years, and sometimes you don't want to include specific years in your analysis.
 Your professor may also urge you to only look at more recent years in your analysis.
 There is usually an amount of restriction that you can do within a research database using a slider of some sort so that you are only getting the more recent information.
 I usually try to keep most of my research within the past 15 years if I am doing a paper.
 If there is an older important work, you can usually find it by observing the recent articles you are looking at.

 - Publisher/Journal: Some publishers and journals are better than others.
-You can usually sort the articles by publisher and/or journal so that you can make sure that you are getting top-notch information.
+You can usually sort the articles by the publisher and/or journal so that you can make sure that you are getting top-notch information.